SiniKraft/Gob-Fish/README.md

-# Gob Fish
+# About
-Gob Fish is a game developped in python where you are a shark who eat fishes.
+Gob Fish is a game developped in [python](https://www.python.org/downloads/) where you are a shark who eat fishes.
 The more fish you eat, the higher your score will be.
 But be careful there are some dangerous fishes.